apexcharts/apexcharts.js/samples/source/docs.md

 * If one of &lt;vanilla-js-script>, &lt;react-script> or &lt;vue-script> sections is present in xml, html files will only be generated for formats with custom code.
 E.g. if only &lt;react-script> section is provided vanilla-js and vue format won't be generated.

 * Non-xml files are just copied with the same relative paths.

+# Code display manifests

+Besides the runnable html pages, the generator writes a `<sample>.code.json` manifest next to each generated file (`buildCodeManifest` in `code-manifests.js`).
+The website renders these as source-code tabs on demo pages.
+Manifest code is the idiomatic version of the sample (npm imports for react/vue, a clean three-file project for vanilla js) and deliberately excludes runtime glue that only the iframe needs: the seeded `Math.random` shim, license injection and iframe resize scripts.
+Sample-local assets are referenced via their public `https://apexcharts.com/samples/assets/` urls so copied code works outside the site.